ArduPilot/ardupilot_wiki/common/source/docs/common-3d-mapping.rst

 `Plane <https://ardupilot.org/plane/index.html>`_ or
 :ref:`Multicopter <copter:home>`

-A digital still camera:

-`Canon cameras capable of CHDK <http://chdk.wikia.com/wiki/For_Developers>`__ including the S100, S110, Elph 110 HS and SX230HS

-Other camera types including Canon ELPH 520 HS (not CHDK capable) with some method of triggering the camera shutter
+A digital still camera  with some method of triggering the camera shutter

 GoPro cameras are not recommended because of their fish-eye lenses